 Gabrielle Powell

-I have 40 years of experience in pottery graduating from the Canberra School of Art with a BA in Visual Art in the mid-1980s.
-I launched straight into clay with an arts residency at the Meat Market Craft Centre Melbourne, taught pottery in isolated Aboriginal communities throughout Australia and painted a 2000 ceramic tile planetary mural at Giralang Primary School Canberra.
+I have 40 years of experience in pottery, graduating from the Canberra School of Art with a BA in Visual Art in the mid-1980s.
+I launched straight into clay with an arts residency at the Meat Market Craft Centre in Melbourne, taught pottery in isolated Aboriginal communities throughout Australia, and painted a 2,000 ceramic tile planetary mural at Giralang Primary School in Canberra.

-I was keen to establish my studio so moved to the South Coast with Daniel my partner and Bandicoot Pottery was born.
-We worked together in partnership for many years - Daniel throwing pots and I was the decorator.
+I was keen to establish my studio, so I moved to the South Coast with Daniel, my partner and Bandicoot Pottery was born.
+We worked together in partnership for many years - Daniel throwing pots, and I was the decorator.
 We settled into life on the coast while building a mud-brick house and having kids.
-My parents continued to encourage me to complete a Graduate Diploma of Teaching which would provide a stable income so I did!
+My parents encouraged me to complete a Graduate Diploma of Teaching, which would provide a stable income so I did!

 I am an active member of the Spiral Gallery Arts Cooperative and the Lazy Lizard Gallery, where I create simple, geometric-patterned wares for exhibitions.
 My work is inspired by my travels to various cultures around the world, including Australia, New Zealand, Africa, the USA, and Asia.